Building Accessible UIs with React and Tailwind

 The magic here is in the details:

-- Labels are properly associated with inputs using
+- Labels are properly connected with inputs using

 - Focus states are clearly visible

-Let me show you a modal component I recently built that's actually accessible:
+Let me show you a modal component I recently built that is actually accessible:

 export const Modal = ({ isOpen, onClose, title, children }) => {